Common Drug Withdrawal Symptoms

 What Is Withdrawal?

 One characteristic of drug addiction is drug dependence.3 When someone uses drugs regularly, their body adapts to the drug requiring more of it to experience its effects.
 This adaptation is called “tolerance.”
-Once tolerance to a substance has occurred, a person is likely to experience withdrawal symptoms if they reduce or stop taking the drug.1, 3
+Once tolerance to a substance has occurred, a person is likely to experience withdrawal symptoms.1,3

 Common Physical Symptoms of Drug Withdrawal